TylerZyngier/coding-standards/C#.md

 # These standards are geared towards Unity development
-*'//...' is just used as filler for actual code*
+*//... is just used here as filler for actual code*

 ## Variables